 Lithuanian names originating from mythology include:

-The Lithuanian forms of Biblical names are also extremely common, for example: Marija (St. Mary), Jekaterina (St. Catherine), Jurgis (St. George), Jonas (St. John), Paulius (St. Paul).
+The Lithuanian forms of Biblical names are also extremely common, for example Marija (St. Mary), Jekaterina (St. Catherine), Jurgis (St. George), Jonas (St. John), and Paulius (St. Paul).
 The popularity of these names is easily explained by the fact that they can be easily adapted abroad when traveling or moving to other countries.

 However, more and more names that do not follow the Lithuanian language system appear lately, especially within Lithuanian families that live in other countries.
-Also, families living abroad tend to choose names without Lithuanian vowels to make it simple for their child and the society they live in.
+Also, families living abroad tend to choose names without Lithuanian vowels to make it simple for their children and the society they live in.
 Such names include Markas, Lukas, Matas, Kristina, Monika, Julija.

 Also, these names can be easily adapted into English or certain other foreign languages.
 These names are not of Lithuanian origin, e.g. Matas is “a God’s gift” in Hebrew and Kristina stands for “follower of Christ” and originates in Scandinavia.
 One of the most popular boy names in the USA has been Jacob, while the Lithuanian version of it, Jokūbas, is also widely used in Lithuania for the last couple of years.
 Such common Lithuanian names as Mija and Benas are also often used in Germany (Mia and Ben).

 Some Lithuanized German names are used in modern Lithuania as well.
 The reason behind it is the fact that German names were common in the region of Lithuania minor (part of East Prussia).
 Those names include Vilius (Wilhelm in German), Grėtė or Greta (Gretchen), Lukas (Lucas), Laura (Laura).